Sabians: Modern scholars

-Nicolas Siouffi

-The Syriac Christian, and later French Vice-Consul at Mosul, Nicolas Siouffi in his Études sur la religion des Soubbas ou Sabéens, leurs dogmes, leurs moeurs (Paris: Imprimerie Nationale, 1880) claimed to have identified 4,000 Sabians in the Mandaean population.
-Siouffi's work was well received by the Theosophist G. R. S. Mead, but scholars criticized the estimates and study.
+The Syriac Christian Nicolas Siouffi, and later French Vice-Consul at Mosul, claimed to have identified 4,000 Sabians in the Mandaean population.
+Siouffi's work was well received by the Theosophist G.R.S.
+Mead, but scholars criticized the estimates and study.

-Sir Austen Henry Layard

-Layard mentions in his travel diary meeting a "travelling silversmith" who was "Sabaean or Christian of St. John [the Baptist]".
-He estimated around 300 to 400 families to live in Shooshtar and Basra at the time.
+A.H.
+Layard mentions in his travel diary meeting a "travelling silversmith" who was "Sabaean or Christian of St. John".
+He estimated around 300~400 families to live in Shooshtar and Basra at the time.
 He also mentioned Sabians (spelled by Layard as Sabaeans) to be under oppression from Turkish and Persian authorities.

-20th-century scholars

 Gavin Maxwell while travelling with explorer Wilfred Thesiger in the southern marshes of Iraq records in his diary that the Sabians were "People of the Book".
 The marsh Arabs called them "Subbi".
 They had their own script and religious practices.
 He estimated their number as "perhaps ten thousand".
 They dressed in the manner of the Sunnis.
-The lived only near moving (rather than stagnant) marsh water.
+They lived only near moving (rather than stagnant) marsh water.
 In the mid-1950s they were considered the skilled craftsmen in the area who others turned to for metalwork.
 The work they were principally known for outside Iraq being silverwork.

-21st-century scholars

-Jaakko Hämeen-Anttila (2002, 2006) notes that in the marsh areas of Southern Iraq, there was a continuous tradition of Mandaean religion, and that another pagan, or "Sabian", centre in the tenth-century Islamic world centred on Harran.
-These pagan "Sabians" are mentioned in the Nabataean corpus of Ibn Wahshiyya.
+J. Hämeen-Anttila (2002, 2006) notes that in the marsh areas of Southern Iraq, there was a continuous tradition of Mandaean religion, and that there was another pagan, or ‘Sabian’, centre in the tenth-century Islamic world centred around Harran.
+These pagan Sabians are mentioned in the Nabataean corpus of Ibn Wahshiyya.